-Show up too late and you’ll become mired in snow that’s been baked by the sun and relentlessly clings to your skis like sticky mashed potatoes.
+Show up late, and you’ll become mired in sun-baked snow that clings to your skis like sticky mashed potatoes

 In between those two extremes, though, you’ll find about two hours’ worth of the best skiing conditions imaginable.
 As the top layers of frozen snow begins to thaw for the day, it softens to the consistency of “corn.”
 Personally, I think it resembles more closely creamed corn, but that’s just me.